Posts

 Well, this post is not going to be just about names.
 Instead it will be equally about my birth town, the history of the Christian religion and the "Edict of Milan", a small glimpse of the Roman Empire, the end of the Classical era during violent events in ancient Alexandria, and a little photography along the way.
 But, for a moment, let's stay with names and their importance for this story.
 With mention of the "Edict of Milan", the city I was most probably named for, many of you probably guessed why I partly named this post "Constantine".
 Constantine I, or Constantine the Great, emperor of the western part of the Roman Empire, and Licinius I, his fellow emperor of the eastern part, in February of 313 BC, declared Christianity, the rising religion of the time, to be treated equal to all other official beliefs in the whole of southern Europe, northern Africa, and a big portion of eastern Asia ruled by Romans after the Crucifixion of Jesus, where the modern history we are living in started.
 But the early days (or, to better say, centuries) of "modern history", or what we love to call "AD," were, to call it the least, very disturbing.
 The probably best example of those violent "multi-religious" times happened at the end of the fourth century in the city of Alexandria.
 I am sure if Alexander the Great knew what would happen 700 years after he founded the city, he would never do it in the first place.
 In the classic BC times of great cities, free thought and scientific premises flourished in the most famous institution in the world at the time and probably ever since—the great Library of Alexandria.
 In those times, over a million scrolls from Assyria, Greece, Persia, Egypt, India, and many other nations were stored in the library, and comparing it to nowadays terminology, we can safely say that the entire ancient "internet" was located within one single library.
 More than a hundred scholars worked full-time within the library's walls, performing research, translating documents, giving lectures, and writing books.
 It was one of the shiniest periods of the whole world's history.

 Then "Anno Domini" happened.
 Soon after the birth of Christianity, Alexandria became home for people of different beliefs but mainly Christians, Jews, and Pagans.
 One ancient writer claimed that there were no people who loved a fight more than those of Alexandria.
 Religious animosities rose to the edge in the time of Theophilus, Patriarch of Alexandria, and in his raid, around 391 AD, the Temple of Serapis, where one branch of the Alexandrian library was located, was demolished, documents were destroyed, and the temple was converted to a church.
 The rest of the library's treasure was probably lost a couple of years later when one of the most famous women who ever lived, Hypatia, a Neoplatonist philosopher, mathematician, and astronomer, was killed by Christians during some retaliation against both the Jews and the Pagans.
 That night was officially the end of Classical antiquity, or the era of prosperity I was talking about in the post Aegean Sea.
-If some document survived that night, when Hypatia was stripped, beaten, and hacked to pieces and her body burned to hide all traces of the crime, then it was destroyed centuries later, when Muslims took the city of Alexandria around the year of 640 AD, where all the remaining scrolls were proclaimed either heresy or superfluous.
+If some document survived that night, when Hypatia was stripped, beaten, and hacked to pieces and her body burned to hide all traces of the crime, then it was destroyed centuries later, when Muslims took the city of Alexandria around the year of 640 AD, when all the remaining scrolls were proclaimed either heresy or superfluous.

 Rachel Weisz as Hypatia of Alexandria in Agora (2009)

 There is no doubt that Constantine the Great was one of those great visionaries who foresaw all possible futures of the Roman Empire and had enough courage to act and officially acknowledge the definite rise of Christians in order to avoid all the dangers that came with the first multicultural societies.
 Rome and Constantinople under his rule and the rules of many emperors that came later more or less managed to survive Alexandria's fate.
-At least until a couple of centuries later when the third big player in the world of monotheistic religions appeared in the face of Islam.
+At least until a couple of centuries later, when the third big player in the world of monotheistic religions appeared in the face of Islam.
 We all know what happened next.
 The Crusades.
 What happened to Alexandria in the fourth century started to happen to Jerusalem.
 Multiple times.
 During each crusade.
 Some would say it is not over yet.

 If the story so far was not enough to demonstrate the cruelty of the first couple of centuries of the first millennium AD, I have some more historical facts, and they all originate way back to the point of the first founders of my hometown.
 The misfortune of Naissus was in the fact that its location was on the crossing road point between north and south and west and east.
 Whoever the warrior you were and whatever army or tribe you belonged to in those times, your path would lead through Naissus, and you were destined to raid it, no matter if you were a member of the Triballi tribes who invaded this area in the 4th century BC, a member of the Gallic groups who invaded the Balkan Peninsula during the 3rd century BC, or a Roman who gave the original name to the town and held it the longest period of them all, but with the price of thousands of men lost in numerous battles, with the most famous one called simply "Battle of Naissus", where Romans with the help of Dalmatians and Greeks finally defeated the enormous invasion by Goths and their allies.
 Later in the 5th and 6th centuries, the town was constantly in flames and devastated by Attila's Huns and barbarians, restored by Romans and Byzantine emperor Justinian I, and then demolished again by Avars and finally occupied by Serbian ancestors, the Slavs, in the year 540 AD or so.
 Serbians managed to hold it even longer than Romans, all the way into the next millennium, but also with frequent interruptions by various invasions in the face of Bulgarians and Ugri (Hungarian ancestors).
 The second millennium was no different, and the same area where I am sitting right now was under different rulers: firstly by Byzantine forces, the Hungarian kingdom, Greeks, Serbians again, the Ottoman Empire, Austrians...
 Phew...
 I probably forgot someone.
 Let's just finish with all the world wars, Germans, and the Nazis and hope that all the testosterone in the third millennium has devolved a little and we will witness no more wars like before.